HaHatake/Kubernetes/README.md

 This cluster is currently Unavailable; areas that interact directly with it will not be available until the API is ready.

+if you encounted the error "skipped because they could not be contacted"